 Pay What You Can works to address the link between food poverty and experiencing a mental health problem.

-We run four Pay What You Can lunch sessions each week across Manchester, where staff and volunteers cook a three-course meal for those in need.
+We run three Pay What You Can lunch sessions each week across Manchester, where staff and volunteers cook a three-course meal for those in need.
 For many the meal is free, or we ask people to make a small donation if they can afford to.

 As well as providing hot and healthy meals, the sessions also give people the opportunity to socialise and to access other services such as welfare advice and receiving emotional support from the team.

 We also encourage those eating the meals to help with the preparation and serving of food.
 This helps to build cooking skills and to educate people about the importance of good nutrition.
 It is also known to help people’s mental health.

 We largely use food provided by FareShare, which otherwise would go to landfill.
 We are conscious of our environmental impact and so ensure that leftover food available for customers to take away.